 Non-chart information entered by the manufacturer should be distinguished by the colour yellow (colour token ADINF).
 It should not overwrite official ENC information.

-If the manufacturer should add non-official information to the SENC it should be symbolised in the same way as official chart information and distinguished from official chart information as described for the various cases below:
+If the manufacturer should add non-official information to the System Database, it should be symbolised in the same way as official chart information and distinguished from official chart information as described for the various cases below:

 Limited non-official data is added to existing official data to augment the chart information: Each feature should be marked by the special identifiers.